About Me

 Previously, I was a Communications Consultant with the UNESCO Institute for Statistics (UIS) where I led the publications process for reports, coordinating projects from beginning to end.
 This involved collaborating with external vendors as well as internal subject matter experts to ensure both content accuracy as well as a consistent look and feel aligned with our brand.
 I wrote educational pieces for wide dissemination, edited technical papers for clarity and syntax, and managed the organization’s social media, writing posts and designing engaging visualizations.

-In addition, I am a long-time volunteer with a non-profit focused on supporting education for girls, globally.
+In addition, I am a long-time volunteer with the 60 Million Girls Foundation, a non-profit focused on supporting education for girls, globally.
 I am a part of our communications and grant evaluation teams.
 In my communications capacity, I liaise with our partners and I develop materials for partner and donor outreach.
 Last year, I organized a workshop at the Comparative and International Education Society conference in Chicago, designing all outreach and coordinating content and presentation delivery with our partners.
-As a funder, the Foundation supports education projects with total grants of $200-$300K, annually.
+The Foundation supports education projects with grants valued at $200-$300K, annually.
 I analyze proposal submissions and ensure that project objectives and budget align with our mission in search of holistic approaches to improve learning outcomes.

 My Curriculum Vitae